-As described above, InCommon IdP operators that wish to participate in the DIA Program must undertake initial assessment and then arrange for an independent audit of that assessment, and, for some IAPs, periodic re-assessment and audit of the controls for their identity and credential management systems.
+As described above, InCommon IdP operators that wish to assert adherence to a specific InCommon IAP must undertake initial assessment and then arrange for an independent audit of that assessment, and, for some IAPs, periodic re-assessment and audit of the controls for their identity and credential management systems.
 InCommon neither initiates nor performs such assessments or audits.
 The Auditor must provide the report required by InCommon and should send it directly to InCommon.
 It is highly recommended that such IdP operators contact InCommon before initiating this process to confirm that the most up-to-date documents and criteria will be used.
-14